 - You compile your PowerShell configuration to a MOF file (see paragraph below)

-- Last you apply the MOF file to your target server (see paragraph below)
+- Finally, you apply the MOF file to your target server (see paragraph below)

 We highly recommend that you watch the "Getting Started with PowerShell Desired State Configuration" training on Microsoft Learn.

 For more information and more advanced topics, please make sure you review the following articles: